lehoczkics/kb/README.md

 ssh connection throug a jumphost.
 Will end up as root at host given as parameter\
 `function jump () { ssh -o ServerAliveInterval=60 -J <jumphost name> $1 -t 'sudo -i; bash -l' }`

+### git

+Cherry-picking a range of commits without actually committing them so that you can edit further and even squash them:\
+`git cherry-pick -n abcd1234^..bcde2345`

+Fancy trail-like commit track graph: (aliased to *gloga* by git plugin by the way)\
+`git log --oneline --decorate --grap --all`

+Compare a file content between branches:\
+`git diff mybranch master -- where/is/the/file`

 ### ZFS

 Delete zfs snapshots matching a pattern:<br>